Jennifer Clark, PsyD

 Everyone comes to therapy with different experiences, goals, and expectations—which is why I tailor my approach to each individual’s unique needs.
 In order to successfully navigate challenges and improve a patient’s well-being, I am mindful of the multiple identities and social contexts that shape each experience.

-After working for 15 years in Chicago in community, court, and academic settings I moved to Oregon where I served for 6 years as Program Director and faculty member at Pacific University’s School of Graduate Psychology.
+After working in Chicago in community, court, and academic settings I moved to Oregon where I served as Program Director and faculty member at Pacific University’s School of Graduate Psychology.
 There, I taught and trained doctoral graduate students, imparting an approach that is evidence-based, integrative, and holistic.

 Since joining AspirePsychology in 2022, I have greatly enjoyed working directly with adolescents and adults to help enhance their lives in meaningful ways.
 I also previously served on the Ethics Committee for the Oregon Psychological Association and enjoy giving back to the psychology community at large.